The dynamic stall dilemma for vertical-axis wind turbines: Introduction

-The goal of this paper is to assess the role of dynamic stall on the torque production and on the loading cycles of a vertical-axis wind turbine blade.
-We offer a comprehensive experimental characterisation of the occurrence of dynamic stall on a vertical-axis wind turbine at the blade level for a large operational envelope.
+The goal of this paper is to provide a detailed analysis of the interplay between dynamic stall and the aerodynamic performance of a single-bladed vertical-axis wind turbine or cross-flow turbine blade.
 This was achieved by experimentally collecting time-resolved unsteady aerodynamic loads and time-resolved flow field data on a scaled-down H-type Darrieus wind turbine operating at tip-speed ratios ranging from \numrange{1.2}{6}.
 Successive stages in the flow development within a single turbine rotation are identified and their influence of the loads experienced by the blade are described for different tip-speed ratios.
 Specific metrics are proposed to evaluate the performance of the wind turbine blade in terms of torque production and by the level of load transients related to flow separation.
-Based on the temporal evolution of unsteady loads, flow structures, and load transients, we will categorise the turbine's operation into one of three regimes: no stall, light stall, and deep dynamic stall.
-To generalise our findings, we will present a parametric map that predicts the expected stall regime based on the turbine's main operating parameters, namely the tip-speed ratio $\lambda$ and chord-to-diameter ratio $c/D$.
+The timescales related to dynamic stall development are systematically quantified and compared to universal vortex formation timescales that are previously identified in literature.
+Based on the temporal evolution of unsteady loads, flow structures, and load transients, we establish criteria to categorise the turbine's operation into one of three regimes: no stall, light stall, and deep dynamic stall.
+The criteria agree with previously published work, highlighting the occurrence of stall for tip-speed ratios $\lambda < 4$ and a transition from light to deep stall at a critical tip-speed ratio related to the vortex formation timescale.
+To generalise our findings, we present a parametric map that predicts the expected stall regime based on the turbine's operating parameters, namely the tip-speed ratio $\lambda$ and chord-to-diameter ratio $c/D$.
+These findings are valuable in the design of cross-flow and vertical-axis wind turbine geometries and operating conditions as the occurrence and degree of stall govern the expected performance of wind turbines.